malaradobe/aemaacs-archetype/SPANISH_CONTENT_APPROVAL_WORKFLOW.md

 ### Workflow Not Triggering

-**Problem**: Workflow doesn't start when Spanish content is modified
+**Problem**: Workflow doesn't start when "Request Approval" button is clicked

 **Solutions**:
+- Verify user is member of `editor-spanish` group
-- Check workflow launcher is enabled
+- Check servlet is registered at `/bin/larasoft/workflow/request-spanish-approval`
-- Verify glob pattern matches: `/content/larasoft/us/es/**`
+- Verify OSGi configuration has correct paths
 - Check workflow model path is correct
 - Review error logs in `/system/console/slinglog`
+- Check browser console for JavaScript errors

 ### ACL Permissions Not Applied